US women beat Germany 4-1 at Olympics and Canada tops France 2-1 amid drone-spying scandal

 Alexandra Popp left in the 76th minute with what appeared to be a right leg injury.
 It was a blow to Germany, which was already playing without midfielder Lena Oberdorf (knee).

-The United States plays Australia in Marseille to conclude group play.
+The United States plays Australia in Marseille on Wednesday to conclude group play.
 Germany, which defeated Australia in its Olympic opener 3-0, plays Zambia in Saint-Etienne.

 Canada 2, France 1